AndrasKovacs/implicit-fun-elaboration/fcif/README.md

   specification, where it is ordered.
 In principle, the metacontext as implemented can be ordered because the strengthening/occurs checking ensures that no cyclic dependencies are present in meta solutions and types.
-This is a standard implementation strategy, also used in e.g. in Agda.
+This is a standard implementation strategy, also used e.g. in Agda.

 Notation:
 - Metavariables are printed as `?n`, where `n` is an integer, meaning